Victorpalkin/gHacks/hacks/sap-cortex/README.md

 ## Challenge 3: Explore the data in Looker Studio

 ### Introduction
-In this challenge, we will explore the possibility to analyze the data using the Looker Studio.
+In this challenge, we will explore SAP and non-SAP data available in Cortex test dataset using the Looker Studio.
 The objective of this task is to learn how to export data to Looker Studio and build simple ad-hoc dashboards.

 ### Description

+**Task 1.** Analyse sales quantities by product in year 2020

 First, run the following SQL query to limit the fields we want to analyze in a dashboard:

   ```